Ogatayoru/compuational_physics_N2015301020145/Exercise_07.chapter3.md

 Here gives [the original data_3.0rad](https://github.com/Ogatayoru/compuational_physics_N2015301020145/blob/master/data_52).

 ## Conclusion
 Comparing the five graph above, we have to give such a conclusion that the cycle of single pendulum rases along with the increase of the initial angle we set.
-While, we ignore the damping and driving force ao that the movement of single pendulum is still seen as a periodic motion.
+While, we ignore the damping and driving force so that the movement of single pendulum is still seen as a periodic motion but not a simple harmonic oscilation any more.
 ## Ackkownledgement
 Thanks for the souce code from the seniors.